 – Used ITU-T H.248.50 packages: None.

+6.5.3.2 H.248 gateway perspective

+{Editor’s note (2012-09 meeting): this clause is a placeholder (item #1) for providing use case details on ICE full and ICE lite and impact on H.248 entities.
+E.g., more detailed description of information flows at H.248 interface would be beneficial.
+Contributions are solicited.}

 7 STUN and TURN support

 The packages defined in this clause allow the use of STUN and TURN techniques without the need for support of ICE and associated SDP, e.g., Candidates are not used.